About The Cleveland Bay Horse Society

 - The Council has a Chair and a Vice Chair and 13 other members.
 It meets 3 to 4 times per year to conduct the formal business of the breed.

-- The Council comprises four committees that conduct the day to day business of the breed together with a Chief Officer and an Administrative assistant.
+- The Council comprises three committees that conduct the day to day business of the breed together with a Chief Officer and an Administrative assistant.

 - The Breed Committee